andreaTP/qcon-2025-deck/README.md

-# Devoxx BE 2024

-Tools in Action

-## Meet Chicory, exploit the power of WebAssembly on the server side!
+# QCon London 2025

+## WASM in the Enterprise: Secure, Portable, and Ready for Business